GreenTomato5/Pioneers-Controls-Docs/docs/source/pioneersLib/finiteStateBasedProgramming.rst

 .. note:: There are many ways to write state machines, this is just one of them.

-Our team interestingly does not use the standard 'WPILIB Command Based programming architecture<https://frcdocs.wpi.edu/en/2020/docs/software/commandbased/what-is-command-based.html>'_.
+Our team interestingly does not use the standard `WPILIB Command Based programming architecture <https://frcdocs.wpi.edu/en/2020/docs/software/commandbased/what-is-command-based.html>`_.
 It is very important that everyone understands exactly why we do this and that both approaches are acceptable.

 Why Not Commands?